Configure a numato board

-Configure a numato board to integrate Numato GPIO Peripheral Modules into your robot:
+Configure a numato board to integrate Numato GPIO Peripheral Modules into your machine:

-Navigate to the Config tab of your robot’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the board type, then select the numato model.
-Enter a name for your board and click Create.
+Enter a name or use the suggested name for your board and click Create.

 An example configuration for a numato board in the Viam app Config Builder.